 Curious why this recipe is better than other virgin strawberry daiquiri mocktail recipes?
 Let me tell you!

-- Strawberries: Using a mixture of fresh and frozen strawberries eliminates the need for ice, which can water down the strawberry flavor.
+- Using a mixture of fresh and frozen strawberries eliminates the need for ice, which can water down the strawberry flavor.

 Wondering what ingredients you need to make this simple virgin strawberry daiquiri?
 Let's talk about the most important ones.